imransom29/Droid-Slam-in-Jetson-AGX-ORIN-Developer-kit/README.md

     cv2.destroyAllWindows()

 ```
-Remember to change the output directory path <br>
+Remember to change the output directory path
 To save points and posses in .ply format you can update `visualization.py` in droidslam folder as
 ```
 import torch